OctopusDeploy/docs/docs/octopus-cloud/migrations.md

 ---

 :::warning
-We no longer offer manual migrations from a self-hosted Octopus Server to Octopus Cloud.
+We no longer offer manual migrations from a self-hosted Octopus Server to Octopus Cloud, and vice-versa.
 A new feature called **Export/Import Projects** was added in Octopus **2021.1** that will allow seamless migrations to Octopus Cloud - you can find further details in our [Exporting and Importing Projects](/docs/projects/export-import/index.md) page.

 Please note that our existing [Migration API](/docs/octopus-rest-api/migration-api/index.md) is **not supported** for migrations to cloud instances due to configuration differences between self-hosted and cloud installations.
 :::

-## Migrating to Octopus Cloud

-If you have an existing self-hosted Octopus Server, and you want to switch to Octopus Cloud, you may want to migrate all of your existing projects, variables, history, and configuration from your self-hosted instance to your new Octopus Cloud instance.
-The only way to achieve this is through a full migration, with an entire database backup and restore.
-This ensures we don't miss any key dependencies.

-### How it works

-To get started migrating from self-hosted to cloud, [email our support team](mailto:support@octopus.com) and book a time for the migration to occur.

-### Prepare for the migration

-- Email [support@octopus.com](mailto:support@octopus.com) to book in a mutually convenient time.
-We'll reply with the specific steps that are involved.
-- Upgrade to the [latest version of Octopus](https://octopus.com/downloads).
-This will help eliminate any compatibility problems that could occur.
-- Schedule two days of possible downtime for your deployments, so we can migrate your instance to the cloud.
-- Due to the length of time required to complete the migration, we will only be able to schedule one migration per week.
-We will let you know the timeframe when you contact support.

-## Migrating from Octopus Cloud

-If Octopus Cloud is not the right fit for you, and you would like to switch back to hosting Octopus Server on your own infrastructure, we can provide a copy of the data from your instance.

-### How it works

-To get started migrating from self-hosted to cloud, [email our support team](mailto:support@octopus.com) and book a time for the migration to occur.

-### Importing the migrated data

-Start by [installing](/docs/installation/index.md) a new Octopus Server.

-Restore the database backup provided by Octopus support, ensuring that the user account under which the Octopus service is running has access to the database.

-Using the [database](/docs/octopus-rest-api/octopus.server.exe-command-line/database.md) command, set the connection string and the Master Key.
-`Octopus.Server.exe database --connectionString=<connection string to restored database> --masterKey=<Master Key provided by Octopus Support>`

-From the provided zip file, copy the *task logs*, *artifacts*, and *packages* to the corresponding folders under the Octopus home folder, by default this is `C:\Octopus`.

-Update the paths for the *task logs*, *artifacts*, and *packages* folders using the [path](/docs/octopus-rest-api/octopus.server.exe-command-line/path.md) command.

-`Octopus.Server.exe path --nugetRepositry=<path to packages folder> --artifacts=<path to artifacts folder> --tasklogs=<path to task logs folder>`

-Restart the Octopus service.

-After you have completed these steps, login to your local instance and check that everything looks correct.
-In particular:

-- **Task logs**.
-Ensure that the log is showing correctly for a recent deployment.
-- **Packages have been indexed correctly**.
-Check your package library contains the packages you expect.
-- **Tentacles are healthy**:
-    The server address has changed so you may need to update the configuration on Polling Tentacles using **Tentacle.exe** or the Tentacle Manager.
-For Listening Tentacles, you may need to update the Tentacle address on the deployment target page.

 ## Questions?